Ornithine transcarbamylase: Late onset

 In milder (or partial) urea cycle enzyme deficiencies, ammonia accumulation may be triggered by illness or stress at almost any time of life, resulting in multiple mild elevations of plasma ammonia concentration [Bourrier et al. 1988].
 Patients with partial enzyme deficiencies may have a delay of symptoms for months or years.
 Indicators that you maybe suffering from OTC deficiency or a urea cycle disorder include "episodes of delirium, erratic behavior, or reduced consciousness, headaches, vomiting, aversion to foods high in protein, and seizures."

 Treatment

 A potential treatment for the high ammonia levels is to give sodium benzoate, which combines with glycine to produce hippurate, at the same time removing an ammonium group.
-Biotin also plays an important role in the functioning of the OTC enzyme and has been shown to reduce ammonia intoxication in animal experiments.
+Biotin (vitamin B7) also plays an important role in the functioning of the OTC enzyme and has been shown to reduce ammonia intoxication in animal experiments.
 Additionally, the use of whole-body therapeutic hypothermia (TH) has been proposed and studied as a treatment.
 TH is thought to increase the effectiveness of dialysis to extract ammonia from the body.